RobertoGEMartin/Udacity-DeepRL-ND-P3/Report.md

 ## Architecture

-+ This image represents the flow of processes in a reinforcement learning training cycle.
++ This image shows the flow of processes in a reinforcement learning training cycle.

 ![arch-rl](./img/arch-rl-intel.png "arch-rl")

-+ In this project, we use Unity like environment simulator engine and we use the PyTorch framework to build the deep RL agent.
++ In this project, we use Unity like environment simulator engine and the PyTorch framework to build the deep RL agent.

 ![arch-deeprl-unity](./img/arch-deeprl-unity-2.png "arch-deeprl-unity")